-An LRU/Aging counter manages line allocation and temporal flushes, including flushing on sleep and sideband flush controls.
-An aging counter is a gray-coded counter that increments every N CPU clock cycles, where N is programmable from 1 to 255 and the default is 2 aging counter time steps before flush.
-Every time a buffer is allocated or a read/write transaction utilized a buffer, it records the time on the aging counter.
+An aging counter is a grey-coded counter that increments every N CPU clock cycles (N is programmable).
+Every time a buffer is allocated or a read/write transaction utilized a buffer, it records the current age in the buffer.
 Lines will automatically self-flush after the aging counter reaches a count of two more than the originally stored counter value.
-This ensures that data is routinely flushed from the DAXI as it is no longer used and becoming stale and assists in maintaining data coherency.
-However, software must use the DAXI sync controls in some situations (like writing to a buffer used for DMA) to ensure coherency when interacting with other agents in the hardware.
+This helps ensure that stale data is routinely flushed from the DAXI to preemptively make room for new allocations.
+Older stale data may have a lower probability for future reuse.

-The Aging Counter (AC) setting essentially sets a temporal window in which any buffer that is unused during the time period will be invalidated or flushed.
-Each buffer will be allowed to remain idle for a minimum of time of $T{AC}$ and a maximum time of $2^T{AC}$ .
-Figure 5 demonstrates the concept by showing the progression of the aging counter through its four states in each of 5 time steps as indicated by different colored blocks at the top, and operations on each of the four buffers as colored circles.
+The AGINGCOUNTER setting essentially sets a temporal window in which any buffer that is unused during the time period will be invalidated or flushed.
+Young buffers remain live for reuse for a number of active DAXI cycles.
+The number of DAXI cycles is a minimum of AGINGCOUNTER active DAXI cycles and a maximum 3\AGINGCOUNTER active DAXI cycles.
+The diagram below demonstrates the concept by showing the progression of the aging counter through its four states at the top (each state indicated by a unique color) and operations on each of the four buffers as colored circles.

-Figure 5.
+Figure 6.
 Aging Counter Operation